-The Company's goodwill of \$257.1 million as of October 31, 2020 relates to the Company's Direct Marketing reporting unit, which is the only reporting unit in the Direct Marketing reportable segment.
+The Company's goodwill of \$257.1 million as of January 31, 2021 relates to the Company's Direct Marketing reporting unit, which is the only reporting unit in the Direct Marketing reportable segment.
 The Company has not previously recognized any impairment losses for this reporting unit.

-Other intangible assets, net, as of October 31, 2020, include trademarks and tradenames, and customer relationships.
-The trademarks and tradenames intangible assets are being amortized on a straight-line basis and the customer relationship intangible assets are being amortized on a double-declining basis over their estimated useful lives.
+Other intangible assets, net, as of January 31, 2021, include trademarks and tradenames, and customer relationships.
+The trademarks and tradenames intangible assets, which were fully amortized as of January 31, 2021, were being amortized on a straight-line basis and the customer relationship intangible assets are amortized using an accelerated method, which reflects the pattern in which the Company receives the economic benefit of the asset.